In 1879 Elgin was described as a "thriving depot town" of 400. By 1884 Elgin had five general stores, two druggists, three cotton gins, and a saloon.

 The Elgin Courier has been reporting Elgin news since 1890.
 Miles Hill, Elgin's first lawyer founded the Elgin Courier.
 A year after its establishment, the Courier was purchased by S.T.
 Cain and moved upstairs over O'Connor's store where the paper was published for the following ten years.
 The paper was pasted on through various owners until in 1901 when J.O.
 Smith and his father, Dr. W.C.
 Smith purchased the paper.
 The son became sole owner shortly thereafter and continued building the paper over the next 46 years.
 Smith grew the Courier from a small operation into one of the most modern and well equipped plants found in any small Texas town.
 Many young men learned the printer's trade in Smith's plant.
 Some established papers of their own elsewhere.
 Others joined the dailies in some of Texas' larger cities.

-Elgin has had cotton gins in operation since July 1878 when Silas Chatfield built the first gin and grist mill.
+Elgin's cotton gins first started operating in July of 1878, when Silas Chatfield built the first gin and grist mill.
 Elgin Oil Mill was organized in 1906, with Charles Berg serving as manager.
 Later E.O.
 Lundgren, Sr. became owner-manager of the business.
+Though the operations are now permanently closed, the Cotton Mill is historically known for serving Elgin for quite some time

 5. Meyer's Sausage Company & Meyer's Elgin Smokehouse - 1949